ycaesari/GettingAndCleaningData/CodeBook.md

 Here are details of the original data set.
 Below you'll find information on the project and on the transformations done.
 At the end there is a descritpion on the final clean data set.
+To make it easy for you, you can jump right to the section saying **From this point you will encounter new information**.
+Up to that location, it is all old stuff from the originl data set.

 ## Human Activity Recognition Using Smartphones Data Set